Spicy Pan Fried Eggplant/Brinjal

 • This can be eaten as is or can be used as a side dish to go along with plain daal/ rasam rice.

-6 Replies to “Spicy Pan Fried Eggplant/Brinjal”
+6 thoughts on “Spicy Pan Fried Eggplant/Brinjal”